 User Generated Content

-Another route for quickly promoting your products online is to garner the most powerful marketing medium out there.
+Another route for quickly promoting your e commerce business is to garner the most powerful marketing medium out there.

 Word of mouth!